Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Data Availability

 \section{Data Availability}

 The data underlying this work are available in the article and in its online supplementary material available through Zenodo \citep{clark_2026_SupplementarydataEarly}.

-Additionally, all DESI spectra utilised in this work are part of the public `Early Data Release'.
-Details of which, and how to access the data itself, can be found within \citet{desicollaboration_2024_EarlyDataRelease} and through the DESI data \href{https://data.desi.lbl.gov/doc/releases/edr/}{website}.
-The public version of the \sleipnir\ code will be released through \href{https://github.com/Lightbulb500/SLEIPNIR}{GitHub} upon this work's publication.
+Additionally, all DESI spectra utilised here are part of the public ``Early Data Release'', details of which (and how to access the data) can be found within \citet{desicollaboration_2024_EarlyDataRelease} and through the DESI data \href{https://data.desi.lbl.gov/doc/releases/edr/}{website}.
+The public version of the \sleipnir\ code will be released through \href{https://github.com/Lightbulb500/SLEIPNIR}{GitHub} following this work's publication.